 To sum up, Managed Direct Sourcing programs utilise external sourcers and curators that manage your branded Talent Cloud for your contingent workforce.
 Talent is directly sourced and the employer brand is leveraged to attract the best talent via a candidate-centric experience.

 A deeper dive into the key benefits of Direct Sourcing

 Risk versus reward.
-Organisational change can be hard and, let’s face it, not always fruitful!
+Organizational change can be hard and, let’s face it, not always fruitful!
 In many cases, it may seem easier to stick to the devil you know.
-Do the benefits of Direct Sourcing programs outweigh the cost of implementing a new model organisation-wide?
+Do the benefits of Direct Sourcing programs outweigh the cost of implementing a new model organization-wide?

 The expert webinar panel highlighted a range of key benefits that Direct Sourcing programs have to offer over traditional contingent workforce programs.

 “Cost savings, a highly dynamic candidate engagement and it frees up resources so that your recruitment staff can be focused on more strategic thinking.”